-End of seasons is another great time to find great deals and low prices.
-Many retailers are looking to make space for the next season’s equipment and willing to sell gear at a discount.
+The end of the season is another great time to find great deals and low prices.
+Many retailers are looking to make space for the next season’s equipment and are willing to sell gear at a discount.
 Stores like REI, Cabela’s, and many others will have a specific sale for the season.

 Black Friday actually is not the best time to save money on camping gear.
-It is in this list mainly because of “Doorbuster” items.
-Many retailers will have a handful of super awesome deals but the rest of their gear is normally priced.
-If you are willing to show up early to get a doorbuster deal then you can some serious cash on a few great items.
+It is on this list mainly because of “Doorbuster” items.
+Many retailers will have a handful of super awesome deals, but the rest of their gear is normally priced.
+If you are willing to show up early to get a doorbuster deal, then you can some serious cash on a few great items.

 Amazon’s Prime Day is very similar to Black Friday.
-You can find a couple good deals but often when it comes to the camping and outdoor category there are only a handful of good deals.
+You can find a couple of good deals, but often when it comes to the camping and outdoor category, there are only a handful of good deals.
 Prime Day is not an exact date but typically happens sometime in July.
 Keep an eye out for it in July and see what kind of deals you can find.

 Here are a few places where you can rent camping equipment and gear.

-- Mountain Side Gear Rental – Mountain Side is another online rental company that will ship camping gear to you anywhere within the US.
-They too only charge for the time you use the equipment, not the time it takes to ship.
+- Mountain Side Gear Rental – Mountain Side is another online rental company that will ship camping gear to you anywhere in the US.
+They, too, only charge for the time you use the equipment, not the time it takes to ship.
 Additionally, they provide camping and backpacking kits that come with all the essentials you’d need for a great trip.

 Don’t Buy Name Brands

-If you are on a budget, my recommendation is to not by brand name gear.
-Brand name products are often good quality but you are also paying for the name.
-If you do your research you can find quality gear from lesser-known brands without paying a premium.
+If you are on a budget, my recommendation is not to buy brand-name gear.
+Brand name products are often good quality, but you are also paying for the name.
+If you do your research, you can find quality gear from lesser-known brands without paying a premium.
 Don’t be afraid to look at gear at places like Walmart.
 You can often find camping gear that will fit all your needs and is less than half the price.

-When you are buying off-brand gear you do need to do a little more research.
+When you are buying off-brand gear, you do need to do a little more research.
 Read product reviews and read comments on camping forums.
-If you spend a little time you can often determine the quality of products before you buy.
-Additionally, search for common items at places other than sporting good stores.
+If you spend a little time, you can often determine the quality of products before you buy.
+Additionally, search for common items at places other than sporting goods stores.

 There is no reason to buy general items like tables, chairs, tarps, etc. at sporting goods stores.
 You can typically find those types of items cheaper at other retailers.